vuejs/docs/src/api/built-in-special-attributes.md

 ## key

+The `key` special attribute is primarily used as a hint for Vue's virtual DOM algorithm to identify vnodes when diffing the new list of nodes against the old list.

 - **Expects:** `number | string`

-  The `key` special attribute is primarily used as a hint for Vue's virtual DOM algorithm to identify VNodes when diffing the new list of nodes against the old list.
+- **Details**

   Without keys, Vue uses an algorithm that minimizes element movement and tries to patch/reuse elements of the same type in-place as much as possible.
-With keys, it will reorder elements based on the order change of keys, and elements with keys that are no longer present will always be removed/destroyed.
+With keys, it will reorder elements based on the order change of keys, and elements with keys that are no longer present will always be removed / destroyed.

   Children of the same common parent must have **unique keys**.
 Duplicate keys will cause render errors.